-He served as a Winnipeg City Alderman for Ward 5, chairman of the finance committee for two years, and acting mayor in 1901.
+He served as a Winnipeg City Alderman for Ward 5, elected at the December 1903 municipal election, and chaired the finance committee for two years, and was acting Mayor in 1901.
 He was also a justice of the peace and a notary public.
 He served as a director of the Winnipeg Industrial Exhibition, and was a member of the Masons.
 In 1880 he married Gladys Marie Frith of Wales.
 They had one son, Frederic Albert Fry (b 1882).

 He died at Winnipeg on 12 November 1933.

 “Late Henry Fry was outstanding early-day citizen,” Winnipeg Free Press, 14 November 1933, page 16.

 We thank Connor Mah for providing additional information used here.

 This page was prepared by Gordon Goldsborough.